Our globetrotting adventures in Ho Chi Minh City & Hanoi with 2 tots

 Side trip to Ha Long Bay, or not?

 In a moment of perhaps sheer madness we decided that we would easily suffer through a 3 hour (read 4 hour) luxury bus (read cramped 27 seater bus) journey to Ha Long Bay.

 So after letting the tourists out to take pictures of our kids (no one seemed interested in anything to do with the boats and the bay by now), having a below-average meal, we then headed back to Hanoi for another four hours, bumping up and down on the same road works with another handful of passengers added to our overcrowded minibus for good measure.

 It was kind of like travelling 8 hours in economy class with both children on our laps but with less legroom, no trolley service and a hell of a lot more bumps.
 We felt brave for having tried this journey but I’m afraid this was one epic fail, and Ha Long bay remains on the bucket list, sigh…..

-If you are interested in doing an overnight Ha Long Bay cruise though, there’s a great guide on how to choose the best cruise on Thrifty Family Travels.
+Looking at an overnight Ha Long Bay cruise?
+Here’s a great guide on how to choose the best cruise.

 A soggy finish to our Hanoi visit sees us seeking raincoats and last-minute purchases that occupy our last few hours racing through the sodden streets.
 There is a different sort of busyness in the rain, but the shop keepers still have a bustle about them and some amazing wood fire smells fill the senses from their early morning meals, lots of the food preparation is still taking place in the street with the vendors happily chatting and as usual pointing at our fair-skinned travelling circus.